knpuniversity/oauth/knpu/facebook.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 To post to someone's timeline, we'll use Facebook's API.
 Like with any API
-that uses OAuth, we just need to know the URL, the HTTP method,nany data we
+that uses OAuth, we just need to know the URL, the HTTP method, any data we
 need to send, and how the access token should be attached to the request.

 With some `quick googling`_, we see that we need to make a POST request to